arcilli/investsuite-api-docs/docs/concepts/transactions.md

 title: Transactions
 ---

+!!! info "Definition"

+    See the [Glossary](../concepts/glossary.md#holdings-orders-transactions-and-movements) for a definition.

 ## Context

 The broker/custodian is the master system for [holdings (positions) and transactions](../concepts/glossary.md#holdings-orders-transactions-and-movements).
 These need to be kept in sync with InvestSuite.